 Where are the exit surveys?

-We recommend using standalone surveys as your exit survey.
-You can show 5 minutes before your meeting ends.
+We recommend using forms as your exit survey.
+You can show it 5 minutes before your meeting ends.
 This gives people time to complete it during the meeting.
-You can also use the link to send out the exit survey after the meeting is finished.
+You can also use the link to send out the form after the meeting is finished.